Totes Isotoner: 1920s

-9 April 1924 sees the incorporation of Roll-O-Radio Co. as a new business in Cincinnati, Ohio, with premises on Pearl and Race Streets in 1925 and on Third and Sycamore Streets from 1926 to 1930.
-As its name suggests, the company specializes in selling radio kits, including crystal sets and power supplies.
+The Roll-O-Radio Co. was incorporated on 9 April 1924 as a new business in Cincinnati, Ohio, with premises on Pearl and Race Streets in 1925 and on Third and Sycamore Streets from 1926 to 1930.
+As its name suggests, the company specialized in selling radio kits, including crystal sets and power supplies.

 1930s

-On 1 June 1931, Roll-O-Radio Co. changes its name by charter amendment to "Perfect Manufacturing Company (Inc.)".
-After their Marx-Flarsheim advertising agency merges with the Archer Company in Cincinnati, president Joe J. Marx and treasurer Henry B. Flarsheim enter the manufacturing business with Roland R. Bollman of the Perfect Manufacturing Company in Cincinnati.
-Both Flarsheim and Bollman retire in 1935, when Marx, president, purchases the entire stock of the Perfect Manufacturing Company, now based in Oakley, Ohio.
-The firm’s So-Lo Works division makes a rubber salve for resoling worn-out shoes during the Great Depression.
-The advertising slogan "Millions now use SO-LO to fix shoes for as low as 1¢ a repair" hints at the name’s possible origin.
+On 1 June 1931, Roll-O-Radio Co. changed its name by charter amendment to "Perfect Manufacturing Company (Inc.)".
+After their Marx-Flarsheim advertising agency merged with the Archer Company in Cincinnati, president Joe J. Marx and treasurer Henry B. Flarsheim entered the manufacturing business with Roland R. Bollman of the Perfect Manufacturing Company in Cincinnati.
+Both Flarsheim and Bollman retired in 1935, when Marx, president, purchased the entire stock of the Perfect Manufacturing Company, which was then based in Oakley, Ohio.
+The firm’s So-Lo Works division made a rubber salve for resoling worn-out shoes during the Great Depression.
+The advertising slogan "Millions now use SO-LO to fix shoes for as low as 1¢ a repair" hinted at the name’s possible origin.